Tiye: Burial and mummy

-In 1980, James Harris and Edward F. Wente conducted X-ray examinations of New Kingdom Pharaoh's crania and skeletal remains.
-They examined the mummified remains of Queen Tiye and noted she possessed a craniofacial profile which was most similar to Mesolithic Nubians.
+University of Michigan Professor, James Harris and team x-rayed the mummies of Yuya and Thuya who were known to have been the parents to Tiye.
+When uploading the scans to a computer it was discovered that the profiles matched that of the Elder Lady.
+Based on the position of the Elder Lady's left arm, Egyptologist Edward Frank Wente suspected it was a woman of royalty.
+Her hand was closed in a fist and positioned over her chest as if she had been holding a scepter.
+In 1976, Wente and Harris were given three hairs from the casket and used microprobe analysis comparing the hair found in the casket with the hair on the head of the mummy, they were found to be identical.

 By 2010, DNA analysis, sponsored by the Secretary General of the Egyptian Supreme Council of Antiquities Zahi Hawass, was able to formally identify the Elder Lady as Queen Tiye.
 She was found to be about 40–50 years old at the time of her death, and 145 cm tall.
 DNA results published in 2020 revealed that Tiye had the mtDNA haplogroup K (as did her mother, Thuya).
 Tiye's father Yuya was found to have the Y-DNA haplogroup G2a and mtDNA haplogroup K.

-In 2022, S.O.Y.
-Keita analysed 8 Short Tandem loci (STR) published data from studies by Hawass et al. 2010;2012 which sought to determine familial relations and research pathological features such as potential, infectious diseases among the New Kingdom royal mummies which included her grandson Tutankhamun, husband Amenhotep III and Rameses III.
-Keita, using an algorithm that only has three choices: Eurasians, Sub-Saharan Africans, and East Asians concluded that the studies showed “a majority to have an affinity with “Sub-Saharan” Africans in one affinity analysis”.
-However, Keita cautioned that this does not mean that the royal mummies “lacked other affiliations” which he argued had been obscured in typological thinking.
-Keita further added that different “data and algorithms might give different results” which reflected the complexity of biological heritage and the associated interpretation.

 Her mummy has the inventory number CG 61070.
-In April 2021 her mummy was moved from the Museum of Egyptian Antiquities to National Museum of Egyptian Civilization along with those of 3 other queens and 18 kings in an event termed the Pharaohs' Golden Parade.
+In April 2021 her mummy was moved from the Museum of Egyptian Antiquities to National Museum of Egyptian Civilization along with those of three other queens and 18 kings in an event termed the Pharaohs' Golden Parade.